 The last military episode in the history of the castle was Owain Glyndŵr’s revolt at the beginning of the 15th century.
 In 1404, a battle took place between the Welshmen and the victorious Richard Beauchamp, the Earl of Warwick, under the walls of the Grosmont, leading to an English victory.
 The following year, the castle was besieged by Owain’s son, Gruffudd, but it was relieved by the by prince Henry.

 In 1538 the Grosmont castle ceased to be used, and then fell into ruin.
 In 1563 the bridge to the castle was already collapsed and although the external walls were intact, the interior was in a state of decay.
+The wooden parts rotted and the iron and lead elements were taken away.

 The original castle from the 11th century was built of earth and wood in the form of motte and bailey.
 Probably it was either a timber keep placed on an earth mound, or protected by a palisade and a ditch defensive circuit (ringwork).
 It was situated on a vast elevation of land, the slopes of which fell to the east towards the bend of the Monnow River, but it was located on the outer side, not the inner side of the river meander.
 A little farther to the south, the castle was surrounded by the Tresenny Brook flowing south-east into Monnow.